hildensia/joint_dependency/README.md

 You can find the paper at: http://ipvs.informatik.uni-stuttgart.de/mlr/johannes/pubs/kulick-icra15.pdf

-Cite it as: J. Kulick, S. Otte, M. Toussaint: "Active Exploration of Joint Dependency Structures", in Proceedings of International Conference on Robotics an Automation (ICRA), 2015
+Cite it as: J. Kulick, S. Otte, M. Toussaint: "Active Exploration of Joint Dependency Structures", in Proceedings of International Conference on Robotics and Automation (ICRA), 2015